Shedding some light on the SRI summer research assistant program

 What might the Canadian AI Safety Institute look like?
 Reflections on an emerging national AI safety regime

-In April of 2024, the Government of Canada pledged $2.4 billion toward artificial intelligence (AI) in its annual budget, including $50 million earmarked for a new AI Safety Institute.
-What scope, expertise, and authority will the recently-announced Canadian AI Safety Institute likely need in order to achieve its full potential?
-We examine the early approaches of AI safety institutes in the UK, the US, and the EU.
+In April 2024, the Government of Canada pledged $2.4bn toward AI in its annual budget, including $50m for a new AI Safety Institute.
+What scope, expertise, and authority will the new institute need to achieve its full potential?
+We examine the early approaches of similar institutes in the UK, US, and EU.

 From mourning to machine: Griefbots, human dignity, and AI regulation